-How the founder of Google Creative Lab turned it into a juggernaut
+How the co-founder of Google Creative Lab turned it into a juggernaut

 Fast Company: What’s in your head these days?
 What are you thinking about?

 Robert Wong: What’s in my head right now is what’s been in my head for a long, long time.
 I don’t know if you’ve ever heard the story, but it’s a parable that’s inspires me all the time as a North Star.
 An MBA, artist, and engineer are in a bar having a drink.
 The MBA says “Hey, it’d be so cool if we built a road to Town B. It’d be great for our economy.”
 And the engineer says, “Great, let’s build a straight, four-lane highway.
-It’ll be the safest way to get there.”
+It’ll be the fastest way to get there.”
 And the creative says, “What if we built the highway to the coastline, so for all eternity, people loved the drive?”

 I trained as a designer, but I’ve always been attracted to being in the center of impacting things as much as possible.
 When I was creative director at Starbucks, I wanted to be somewhere that every day, people would experience something new–where I, as a designer, could add humanity and meaning.
 That’s why I joined Google.
 I wasn’t going to trust the future of humanity to MBAs and engineers.
 I wanted to bring a bunch of misfits from the creative field to add to that.
 That’s my deep ethos.